HMS Saracen (1812): Napoleonic Wars

+North America

 Commander Alexander Dixie (acting) replaced Harper in June 1814.
 Between 21 October and 6 November, and 29 November and 19 December 1814, Saracen was in the Chesapeake with a squadron and so shared in the proceeds of several captures.
 During the first period the squadron captured the schooners Franklin and Saucy Jack.
 (Note: A first-class share was worth £19 19s 3 1/4d; a sixth-class share was worth 5s 1 1/2d.)
 During the second period the squadron captured goods from the transports Lloyd and Abeona, and the schooner Mary.
 (Note: A first-class share was worth £26 15s 10 1/3d; a sixth-class share was worth 6s 1 1/2d.)

 On 30 October, Saracen was at Saint Mary's River, Maryland.
 A raiding party from Saracen landed at St Inogoes and proceeded to plunder the Jesuit mission, known as St. Inigoes Manor, including St. Ignatius Church, which was a part of the manor at the time.
 When the raiding party returned, Dixie sent one of his lieutenants under a flag of truce to return what had been taken and to convey a letter of apology to the priests and residents of the settlement there.

 During the winter of 1814–1815, Saracen was still in the Chesapeake.
 One night, she slipped from her anchorage and destroyed 16 American vessels.
 She then sailed for the coast of France to participate in the effort to intercept Napoleon after his defeat at the battle of Waterloo.
 Saracen landed arms at Dieppe, where Dixie succeeded in establishing the White flag.